harshakokel/JA-Walk-ER/documentation/source/user_guide/index.rst

 .. image:: ../images/webkb.gif

-Some additional capabilities of Walk-ER GUI are:
+Some additional capabilities of JA-Walk-ER GUI are:

 1. Allows to save the ER diagram as ``.dot`` file
 #.
 Lets you export modes to a text file